Helping build more compassionate, creative and clever communities

 PNI Group 2025 Aggregate Charitable Giving

-In 2025 the PNI Foundation made total donations of $800,000 across its six core focus areas, including to 18 long-term NFP partners.
+In 2025 the PNI Foundation made total donations of $800,000 across its core focus areas, including to 18 long-term NFP partners.

 Affiliates donated a further $360,000 to 11 of these partners.